liamg/furious/README.md

 | Type       | Description |
 |------------|-------------|
 | `syn`      | A SYN/stealth scan.
-Fastest and usual preferred scan type, using only a partial TCP handshake.
+Most efficient scan type, using only a partial TCP handshake.
 Requires root privileges.
 | `connect`  | A less detailed scan using full TCP handshakes, though does not require root privileges.
 | `device`   | Attempt to identify device MAC address and manufacturer where possible.
 Useful for listing devices on a LAN.